AdamDadeH/adamdadeh.github.io/_posts/2020-03-03-identity-binary.md

 | String Concatenation | "" (Empty string) |

-An example of a binary operation with only right identity is exponentiation defined on positive integers (amongst other domains).
+An example of a binary operation with only right identity is exponentiation defined on positive integers.

 $b(x, y) = x^y$